-Director Phil Conrad reported to the TAC members that The FAST Act requires that State DOTs and MPOs adopt performance-based planning as a component of the metropolitan transportation planning process.
-The NCDOT recently released the following congestion performance measures for the Charlotte UZA and Concord UZA: 1) annual hours (34) of peak hour excessive delay per capita (PHED) and 2) percent (21) of non-SOV travel.
-(The Concord UZA targets were new.)
+Director Phil Conrad explained that the FAST Act required State DOTs and MPOs to adopt performance-based planning as a component of the metropolitan transportation planning process.
+The NCDOT has consistently used the following congestion performance measures for the Charlotte, NC-SC UZA: 1) annual hours (34) of peak hour excessive delay per capita (PHED) and 2) percent (21) of non-SOV travel.
 Due to the small portion of the Charlotte UZA in Cabarrus County, these performance measures apply to the Cabarrus-Rowan MPO.
-The PHED is a 4 year target and the non-SOV is a 2 and 4 year target.
+The PHED is a 4-year target and the non-SOV is a 2 and 4-year target.
 It is up to each MPO to either adopt these targets or devise their own targets.
-Director Conrad provided members with a power point presentation explaining in detail these performance targets.
-After his presentation, there were no questions or comments.
+NCDOT convened a joint meeting on June 10th and all parties agreed to maintain the same targets.
+These targets were originally endorsed by the MPO in May of 2018.
+Director Conrad pointed out that this action is because of the overlap of the Charlotte UZA into the Cabarrus Rowan MPO and all urbanized areas within the regional air quality conformity model must adopt the new measures.